 22. See a kid-friendly musical in the city

-The live theatre scene in Sydney is brimming with classic and modern productions and if you’re looking to get your kids interested in the arts, there are more than a few titles for you to choose from.
-Current shows include the dazzling West Side Story on Sydney Harbour and Grease at the Capitol Theatre.
-Find more musicals and opera in Sydney here.
+The live theatre scene in Sydney is brimming with classic and modern productions and if you’re looking to get your kids interested in the arts, there are more than a few titles for you to choose from that are suitable for the whole family.
+Find more musicals and operas in Sydney here.

 24. Go camping at Cockatoo Island